Empire: United States

 Former President George W. Bush's Secretary of Defense, Donald Rumsfeld, said: "We don't seek empires.
-We're not imperialistic; we never have been."
-This was said in the context of the international opposition to the Iraq War led by the United States in manner widely regarded as imperial.
+We're not imperialistic; we never have been", a statement made in reference to accusations of imperialism due to the Iraq War.
 With the 2003 invasion of Iraq underway, historian Sidney Lens argued that, from its inception, the US has used every means available to dominate foreign peoples and states.
-Another Historian, John Darwin, emphasized that, synchronously with decolonization, proceeded the bipolar empire-building.
+Another historian, John Darwin, emphasized that, synchronously with decolonization, proceeded the bipolar empire-building.
 Two great imperial systems, the United States and the Soviet Union, struggled to contain each other’s expansion.
 After 1990, the United States became "the only world empire."
 The Second World War, according to Michael Mann, hastened on the end of Eurasian empires as well as a triumph of the "American global empire."
 While defeating and containing Eurasian empires and encouraging the liquidation of Colonial empires, the United States built another one—"and not just any empire, but a globe-spanning leviathan."
 Finding the phenomenon ethically disappointing, Ethicist Gary Dorrien stated that the United States since 1989 has wielded a "new kind of world empire" that overshadows all former colonial empires.
 The decolonized zones were not left with imperial vacuum.
 The United States appeared operating in areas that derive from the Spanish, Ottoman, British, French, and Soviet Empires.
 Eliot A. Cohen suggested: "The Age of Empire may indeed have ended, but then an age of American hegemony has begun, regardless of what one calls it."
-Some scholars did not bother how to call it: "When it walks like a duck, talks like a duck, it's a duck."
+Some scholars, such as Sebastian Huhnholz, Dimitri Simes and Clyde V. Prestowitz, did not engage with the question on what to call American hegemony, instead presenting variations of the phrase "When it walks like a duck, talks like a duck, it's a duck."